Picovoice/pvrecorder/sdk/nodejs/README.md

 recorder.stop();
 ```

 Once you are done, free the used resources.
-You do not have to call stop before Dispose:
+You do not have to call stop before release:

 ```csharp
 recorder.release()